-When the stock market bubble burst in the early 2000s there was a substantial paring back of CEO compensation.
-By 2007, however, when the stock market had mostly recovered, realized CEO compensation reached \$19.7 million, just \$2.5 million below its 2000 level.
-However, granted CEO compensation remained down, at \$14.5 million in 2007, a substantial \$7.7 million fall from the 2000 level.
+When the stock market bubble burst in the early 2000s, there was a substantial paring back of CEO compensation.
+By 2007, however, when the stock market had mostly recovered, realized CEO compensation reached \$20.7 million, just \$2.5 million below its 2000 level.
+However, granted CEO compensation remained down, at \$15.5 million in 2007, a substantial \$7.8 million fall from the 2000 level.

-The stock market decline during the 2008 financial crisis also sent CEO compensation tumbling, as it had in the early 2000s, as realized CEO compensation dropped 46.6% from 2007 to 2009.
-After 2009, realized CEO compensation resumed an upward trajectory, growing 130.3% from 2009 to 2020 so that CEO compensation exceeded its previous level from 2007 by 23.0%.
-In fact, the fast growth of CEO compensation in 2020 brought realized CEO compensation \$2 million above its prior peak level in 2000 at the height of the stock market bubble.
+The stock market decline during the 2008 financial crisis also sent CEO compensation tumbling, as it had in the early 2000s, as realized CEO compensation dropped 46.9% from 2007 to 2009.
+After 2009, realized CEO compensation resumed an upward trajectory, growing 152.7% from 2009 to 2021 so that CEO compensation exceeded its previous level from 2007 by 34.2%.
+In fact, the fast growth of CEO compensation (as well as a step-up in the pace of inflation) in 2021 brought realized CEO compensation more than \$4.5 million above its prior peak level in 2000 at the height of the stock market bubble.

-To assess the role of CEO compensation in the overall increase in income and wage inequality of the last four decades it is best to gauge growth since 1978.3 For the period from 1978 to 2020, realized CEO compensation increased 1,322.2%-more than 60% faster than stock market growth (depending on the market index used) and substantially faster than the slow 18.0% growth in the typical worker's compensation over the same period (there was a large 3.9% jump in worker compensation in 2020, much of it likely from a composition effect-low-wage workers missing from employment due to the COVID crisis).
-CEO granted compensation grew 970.2% over this period.
+To assess the role of CEO compensation in the overall increase in income and wage inequality of the last four decades it is best to gauge growth since 1978.7 For the period from 1978 to 2021, realized CEO compensation increased 1,460.2%-more than 37% faster than stock market growth (depending on the market index used) and substantially faster than the slow 18.1% growth in the typical worker's compensation over the same period.
+CEO granted compensation grew 1,050.2% over this period.